 - The CareerOneStop website can help you think about your capabilities and track down whatever education or opportunities you need.

-When you start job-hunting, remember that the Americans with Disabilities Act forbids an employer to discriminate against an applicant or worker because of his condition.
+When you start job-hunting, remember that the Americans with Disabilities Act forbids an employer to discriminate against an applicant or worker because of their condition.
 The law also requires employers to allow for a worker’s disability when reasonable.
 For instance, if a job requires you to stand, you might use a tall stool if it helps you do the task.

 If you need help making ends meet, check out Social Security’s Supplemental Security Income program.
 People with disabilities can use this money for food, housing and clothes.